uiuc-hpc/Recorder/tools/verifyio/README.md

 Make sure `$RECORDER_INSTALL_PATH` is the install location of Recorder.

-Additional scripts ('path/to/verifyio/scripts') are available for exporting results as CSV files and visualizing them (Step 4 and Step 5).
+Additional [scripts](https://github.com/uiuc-hpc/Recorder/blob/dev/tools/verifyio/scripts/) are available for exporting results as CSV files and visualizing them (Step 4 and Step 5).
 The verification can be performed in a batched manner for multiple traces.
 For this, alternative steps can be followed to handle multiple traces more efficiently.

 ## Step 1:  Run the application with Recorder to generate traces.